kerumai/kerumai.github.com/_posts/2016-04-16-choose-what-you-spend-your-time-on.md

 ## Applicability

-I find this approach particularly important if you're part of a _[you-build-it-you-run-it](https://queue.acm.org/detail.cfm?id=1142065)_ style of team.
+I find this approach particularly important if you're part of a _[you build it, you run it](https://queue.acm.org/detail.cfm?id=1142065)_ style of team.
 I'm a huge fan of this way of organising, but it does require engineers to bounce around quite a bit.
 So being thoughtful about priorities on a frequent basis, really helps with getting a good balance between reactive and proactive tasks.

 And an important enabler for this approach, is that the organisation you work for gives you the space and freedom to make your own decisions.
 I'm lucky working at Netflix to be in this situation, and my managers here - [@moldfarm](https://twitter.com/moldfarm), [@schmaus](https://twitter.com/schmaus), [@daniel_jacobson](https://twitter.com/daniel_jacobson) - work hard to foster this kind of environment. __"Freedom & Responsibility"__ really is applied all the way through the company.